igor47/blog/posts/recoolit-transfer-graph.md

 When you [buy carbon credits from Recoolit](https://www.recoolit.com/buy), you are buying a specific amount of prevented atmospheric warming.
 We prevent warming by preventing the release of refrigerants into the atmosphere.
 (Note: if you want to learn more about how refrigerants cause warming, check out [our post on refrigerants](/posts/refrigerants-what-are-they).)
-Our purchase receipts are designed to be transparent, and show you exactly how much warming you are preventing, and exactly how we prevented this warming.
+Our purchase receipts are designed to be transparent -- you see exactly how much warming you are preventing, and exactly how.
 This post explains the technical details of how we create this transparency.

 ## Brief Overview of Recoolit

 When refrigerators, air conditioners, or other kinds of heat pumps reach end-of-life or need maintenance, the refrigerants inside need to be removed from the system.
-This might be because the refrigerants are contaminated, or maybe just because the refrigerants are at high pressure inside the system, and need to be removed before the system can be serviced safely.
+This might be because the refrigerant is contaminated, or maybe just because the refrigerant is at high pressure inside the system, and needs to be de-pressurized before the system can be serviced safely.
 It is common for refrigerants to be vented into the atmosphere during this process.
 Recoolit provides technicians with the tools, know-how, and incentives to capture these waste gasses instead of releasing them.
 Then, we destroy the captured gasses in a high-temperature incinerator, permanently preventing their release into the atmosphere.